dann1/one-deploy/arch_single_local.md

   mode: ssh
 ```

-**Note**: If you want to use a dedicated volume for all your datastores, you can pre-mount it in `/var/lib/one/datastores/`.
+:warning: **Note**: If you want to use a dedicated volume for all your datastores, you can pre-mount it in `/var/lib/one/datastores/`.

 If you want to use a dedicated volume mounted in a custom location (for example `/mnt/one_datastores/`), then you need to pre-create directories (owned by `oneadmin`) for each datastore and use the following snippet which will cause symlinks to be created automatically: